kushagra21/Tutor/README.md

     ```
       npm install
     ```
-5. At root of the project, run the below command in a terminal
+5. At root of the project, run the below command in a terminal to start the metro server

    ```
       npm run start